ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

 wait  .rentals input
 ```

 Awesome, one step done.
-Now, this input looks great, but it doesn't actually *do* do anything.
+Now, this input looks great, but it doesn't actually *do* anything.

 ## Refactoring the index template into a component